-The Clean Energy Transition partnership is a public to public partnership involving the European Commission and Member States.
-Building on the SET-Plan implementation plan, it aims at improving the coordination and integration of innovation to support the transition of EU energy system towards climate neutrality.
-The CET partnership will stimulate R&I private investments (pilots, demonstrations and validation of implemented solutions across Europe) and act as a collaborative platform for R&I, funders and policy makers.
+The Clean Energy Transition Partnership is a public-to-public Partnership involving the European Commission and Member States.
+Building on the SET-Plan implementation plan, it aims at improving the coordination and integration of innovation to support the transition of the EU energy system towards climate neutrality.
+The CET Partnership will stimulate R&I private investments (pilots, demonstrations and validation of implemented solutions across Europe) and act as a collaborative platform for R&I, funders and policy makers.
 Interactions with 2Zero, particularly with the second R&I area dealing with the integration of BEV into the energy system, could be investigated.

 g.
-Other partnerships
+Other Partnerships

-The smooth exchange of information will also be ensured with a number of other partnerships.
+The smooth exchange of information will also be ensured with a number of other Partnerships.

-7 Contacts and the exchange of information previously launched with EFFRA (involved in the Made in Europe partnership), through common workshops dealing with various topics, such as advanced manufacturing, advanced materials for automotive applications, robotics and digitisation in manufacturing, will continue.
-These common

-- workshops, involving various expertise across the value chains, have proven to be a good way forward in ensuring the exchange of information between communities. - Informal exchange of information with Clean Steel and Circular Economy partnerships, as well as the EIT raw materials will be ensured.
-Taking a system approach, the 2Zero partnership should also consider developments and inputs from upstream activities; particularly when it comes to the LCSA, circular economy aspects of its activities to be able to draw the full picture. - While 2Zero is working on R&I activities to build the future of zero tailpipe emission road transport, the immediate concerns of end-users should also be considered, to ensure that existing infrastructure, particularly in buildings, can be retrofitted to ensure charging point integration.
-This activity will be monitored in closed contacts with the Built4People partnership. - 7 The exchange of information with the Cybersecurity partnership will be organised, particularly on processes and innovation, to ensure the maximum level of security during the charging phase, when the vehicles are connected to the grid. - A better coordination with the Safe and Sustainable Mobility (SSM) partnership initiated under the Smart Specialisation Platform for Industrial Modernisation (S3P-Industry) led by DG GROW will also be investigated.
-Created by several regional authorities, to promote a bottom-up approach to industrial innovation in the automotive sector, the SSM partnership's main objectives are to strengthen the regions' innovation capacity beyond the automotive industry and to facilitate investments based on open innovation infrastructure and new technologies. - 7 Coordination activities could be organised with other partnership or platforms, depending on the respective needs.
+- Contacts and the exchange of information previously launched with EFFRA (involved in the Made in Europe Partnership), through common workshops dealing with various topics, such as advanced manufacturing, advanced materials for automotive applications, robotics and digitisation in manufacturing, will continue.
+These common workshops, involving various expertise across the value chains, have proven to be a good way forward in ensuring the exchange of information between communities. - Informal exchange of information with Clean Steel and Circular Economy Partnerships, as well as the EIT raw materials will be ensured.
+Taking a system approach, the 2Zero Partnership should also consider developments and inputs from upstream activities; particularly when it comes to the LCSA, circular economy aspects of its activities to be able to draw the full picture. - Whilst 2Zero is working on R&I activities to build the future of zero tailpipe emission road transport, the immediate concerns of end-users should also be considered, to ensure that existing infrastructure, particularly in buildings, can be retrofitted to ensure charging point integration.
+This activity will be monitored in close contacts with the Built4People Partnership. - The exchange of information with the Cybersecurity Partnership will be organised, particularly on processes and innovation, to ensure the maximum level of security during the charging phase, when the vehicles are connected to the grid. - Whilst the "EU Mission for 100 climate-neutral and smart cities" is covering many different aspects and industrial areas, mobility will be an important item and the 2Zero Partnership should closely interact with the mission board and platform to provide technology solutions for test in real-life conditions.